crowbar/crowbar-openstack/chef/cookbooks/glance/README.md

 DESCRIPTION
 ===========
-Chef Cookbook to install and configure Glance API and Registry.
+Chef Cookbook to install and configure Glance API.

 REQUIREMENTS
 ============